rach-18/Loreal/Commitment/readme.md

 ### Footer
 ![footer](https://github.com/rach-18/Loreal/assets/159279737/f0c5f247-e38d-42a0-a482-ee1ff25da051)

-## Project Assigned
-- Assigned LOreal UI Clone
-- Where I have create one page of the loreal website that is Commitments

-- In it there are 5-section with some cards

-- All are about the Loreal Commitments to their customers and what inspired them

 ## Acknowledgement
 I would like to express my gratitude to everyone who contributed to the development of the "Commitments" sections of this L'Oréal website project.